rickhowe/sample/README.md

 #### Options

-These options are used in the [diffchar.vim](https://github.com/rickhowe/diffchar.vim) plugin as well.
+These options are same as those used in the [diffchar.vim](https://github.com/rickhowe/diffchar.vim) plugin.

 * `g:DiffUnit`, `t:DiffUnit`: A type of difference unit
 	* 'Char'  : any single character